bFan logo with stylized swirl and figure in blue and black with trademark symbol.

 4. Evoked Potentials

-Evoked potential testing is used when clinical or imaging findings are ambiguous, providing additional evidence of demyelination.
+These tests come in handy when clinical or imaging findings are ambiguous, providing extra evidence of demyelination.

 5. Application of Diagnostic Criteria

-The McDonald Criteria are applied, integrating clinical, radiological, and laboratory data along with the comprehensive medical history to reach an accurate diagnosis.
+The McDonald Criteria are applied by integrating clinical, radiological, and laboratory data along with your complete medical history to reach an accurate diagnosis.

 Special Considerations in MS Diagnosis